Tsunami evacuations ordered in South America, but worst risk appears to pass for US after huge quake

 Workers at the Fukushima Daiichi nuclear plant, severely damaged in 2011, took shelter on higher ground while remotely monitoring operations, the operator said.

-By late Wednesday, Japan had downgraded its tsunami alert but left an advisory in place along the Pacific coast.
+Hours later, Japan downgraded its tsunami alert but left an advisory in place along the Pacific coast.

-Authorities in the Philippines, Mexico and New Zealand warned residents to watch for waves and strong currents.
-People were also urged to stay away from coastlines until any wave surges passed in Fiji, Samoa, Tonga, Federated States of Micronesia and Solomon Islands.